Find Your Home in Connecticut

 Partnerships with Higher Education

 Connecticut’s Life Sciences Corridor, following I-95 and I-91 from Stamford to Hartford, is more concentrated, easily accessible, and as productive as other nationally recognized bioscience hubs.
-Anchor cities like New Haven, Stamford, and Farmington, as well as Groton in the southeast, have experienced a rapid growth in life sciences companies over the last decade, with New Haven ranking #9 in the nation for life sciences growth7 and Stamford ranking #1 for 5-year job growth in physical, engineering, and life sciences R&D8.
-This surge is thanks in large part to the state’s world class colleges and universities and the talent pipeline, research partnerships, and incubation opportunities that stem from them.
-These institutions are also recipients of massive amounts of funding from the National Institutes of Health (NIH), contributing to the more than $786 million that the state secured in 20249.
+Anchor cities like New Haven and Stamford, as well as Groton in the southeast, have experienced a rapid growth in life sciences companies over the last decade, with New Haven ranking #9 in the nation for life sciences growth7 and Stamford ranking #1 for 5-year job growth in physical, engineering, and life sciences R&D8.
+This surge is thanks in large part to the 36 world-renowned colleges and universities in the state, including Yale — the #2 university in the country1 — and the University of Connecticut (UConn), helping Connecticut rank #3 for highest percentage of adults with graduate or professional degrees4, #6 for percentage of adults with Bachelor's degrees or beyond5, and #7 for employed science, engineering, and health doctorate holders as a percentage of the workforce6.

 Notable Life Sciences Employers